Fresheyeball/Shpadoinkle/core/README.md

   -> b m RawNode -> JSM ()           -- Actually render
 ```

 This is the machine that runs a Shpadoinkle view.
-To run we need
+To run, we need
-the following ingredients.
+the following ingredients:

 ### `m ~> JSM`